tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_summaries.md

 **[Chapter 5: Step-by-step OpenAPI code tutorial](openapi_tutorial.html)**

 **Tom:** If you want to build the OpenAPI spec by hand in a text editor, this tutorial will help you get started.
-Even though documentation isn’t necessarily linear, I break down the various sections in the OpenAPI YAML file and go through them line by line.
+Even though documentation isn't necessarily linear, I break down the various sections in the OpenAPI YAML file and go through them line by line.
 Approaching the OpenAPI file manually requires a more advanced understanding of the spec, YAML or JSON syntax, and how to approach strategies specific to your API.

 **Claude:**